AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 1. Customize the export by choosing the table, columns, and filters to include or exclude.
 Refer to the previous section for more detailed info on the fields in this module.
 Note that the table that displays in the **Table** field is, by default, the table that powers the chart.
 1. When finished, click the **Export Data** button.

-Let\'s take a look at the entire process at the chart level.
+Let us take a look at the entire process at the chart level.

 ![](../assets/Chart-level_export.gif)